Ray structures on Teichm\"uller Space: Introduction

-A harmonic map ray $\HR_{X, \Phi} (1,\infty)$ is the family of surfaces so that the Hopf differential from $X$ to any member of that family has Hopf differential proportional to $\Phi$, a holomorphic quadratic differential on $X$.
-We will also have need of the notation $\HR_{X, Y} (1,\infty)$ which indicates the harmonic map ray beginning at the Riemann surface $X$ that passes through the hyperbolic surface $Y$.
+A harmonic map ray $\HR_{X,\Phi}:[1,\infty)\to\T(S)$ is the family of surfaces so that the harmonic map from $X$ to any member of that family has Hopf differential proportional to $\Phi$, a holomorphic quadratic differential on $X$ (cf. Definition \ref{def:HR}).
+We will also have need of the notation $\HR_{X,Y}:[1,\infty)\to\T(S)$ which indicates the restriction of that harmonic map ray to begin at the hyperbolic surface $Y$.